Genes control a cats colors and patterns.

 In this article, I’m going to share some cool facts about cat coat patterns.
-There is a huge range of colors and patterns on a cat coat.
+Find out what makes your cat black, grey, white, or multi-colored.

 1. A cat can have one to three colors on its coat